Here is information on the bursaries we provide and other financial support available.

 - £7,500 (£3,750 a year for two years) for full-time Open University students.

-For students who are starting their social work master’s studies in the academic year 2022 to 2023, this non-income assessed bursary is available:
+For students who will study the social work master’s degree in the academic year 2023 to 2024, this non-income assessed bursary is available:

 - £25,430 (£12,715 a year for two years).

-For more information, take a look at the Social work bursary funding scheme for 2022 to 2023 (for new students).
+For more information, take a look at the Social work bursary funding scheme for 2023 to 2024.

 Master’s students can’t apply for the postgraduate loan if they receive the social work bursary.

 Practice Learning Opportunity Allowance (PLOA) is financial support towards student placement costs.

 All social work students who receive a bursary are eligible for PLOA.
 Part-time students can also receive PLOA for any year they are on a placement.

 The initial allowance will depend on the length and level of your placement.

 We pay the first PLOA before you start your placement.